 South Asia; South Asian diaspora; History and Public Memory; Nationalism and Masculinity; 1985 Air India bombings; Bollywood

-Joel Neville Anderson is a PhD Candidate in Visual and Cultural Studies at the University of Rochester, where he received the Dean’s Dissertation Fellowship.
-His research is focused on the institutional mediation of personal documentary in the neoliberal era, working in experimental film and video, community media, environmental justice, film festival studies, and Japanese cinema.
-Anderson’s writing has appeared in scholarly journals, anthologies, and magazines including Millennium Film Journal, Studies in Documentary Film, International Feminist Journal of Politics, Afterimage: The Journal of Media Arts and Cultural Criticism, Hyperallergic, Senses of Cinema, and Film on the Faultline.
-He has taught theory, history, and production courses at the New School, SUNY Purchase College, and the University of Rochester, as well as workshops at the Museum of the Moving Image, Jacob Burns Film Center, and Downtown Community Television Center.
-He curates JAPAN CUTS: Festival of New Japanese Film, the largest festival of contemporary Japanese cinema in North America at Japan Society, New York since 2013, and formerly programmed the avant-garde film series On Film in Rochester.
-He produces the Society for Cinema and Media Studies podcast Aca-Media, and previously served as managing editor and editorial board member of InVisible Culture: An Electronic Journal for Visual Culture.
-He is based in Jamaica, Queens.
+Joel Neville Anderson is Visiting Assistant Professor of Cinema Studies and Film at Purchase College, State University of New York.
+He was awarded the Dean’s Dissertation Fellowship for completion of his PhD in Visual and Cultural Studies at the University of Rochester, examining the institutional mediation of personal documentary in the neoliberal era.
+Additional research and teaching encompass community media, cinema and media studies, experimental filmmaking, environmental justice, film festival studies, and Japanese cinema.
+Anderson’s writing appears in journals, anthologies, and magazines including Studies in Documentary Film, Millennium Film Journal, International Feminist Journal of Politics, Afterimage, Hyperallergic, Senses of Cinema, Film on the Faultline, and the Routledge Handbook of Japanese Cinema.
+He has received grants, fellowships, and residencies from the Flaherty Seminar, Signal Culture, and Susan B. Anthony Institute for Gender, Sexuality, and Women’s Studies.
+He has taught theory, history, and studio production courses at the New School and University of Rochester in addition to SUNY Purchase, and workshops at the Museum of the Moving Image, Jacob Burns Film Center, and Downtown Community Television Center.
+He curates JAPAN CUTS: Festival of New Japanese Film, the largest festival of contemporary Japanese cinema in North America at Japan Society, New York, and formerly programmed the avant-garde film series On Film in Rochester.
+He produces the Journal of Cinema and Media Studies podcast Aca-Media, and previously served as Managing Editor and Editorial Board Member of InVisible Culture: An Electronic Journal for Visual Culture.
+He is based in New York City.